Farewell Paris, Hello London!

 On 20th June Shell abandons its plans to dump its Brent Spar oil rig at sea.

-On 22nd June John Major forces a showdown with Tory Eurosceptics when he resigns as leader of the Conservative Party.
+On 22nd June John Major forces a showdown with Tory Eurosceptics when he resigns as leader of the Conservative Party and challenges his opponents to "put up or shut up".

 In Berlin the Reichstag building is wrapped in silver fabric.
 Thousands flock to witness this controversial "work of art" by Christo.